Roger Webb: Recordings

+Film and TV

 His film work included music for movies such as One Brief Summer (1970), Bartleby (1970), Burke & Hare (1971), Au Pair Girls (1972), Bedtime with Rosie (1974), The Amorous Milkman (1975), Intimate Games (1976), What's Up Nurse!
 (1977), The Godsend (1980), Death of a Centerfold: The Dorothy Stratten Story (1981), The Boy in Blue (1986), He's My Girl (1987), and Riders (1993).

-His TV work includes the opening themes of Strange Report, Hammer House of Horror, The Gentle Touch and Paradise Postponed, and the opening theme used from series 2 onwards of George and Mildred.
+His TV work includes the opening themes of Strange Report, Miss Jones and Son, Hammer House of Horror, The Gentle Touch and Paradise Postponed, and the opening theme used from series 2 onwards of George and Mildred, as well as incidental music for Love Thy Neighbour, Minder and The Sweeney.
 With Geoff Love he provided orchestral arrangements for The Last Will and Testament of Jake Thackray.
-He also worked with Dee Shipman on the musical Emma.
+He also worked with Dee Shipman on various songs and the music and lyrics for three musical concepts: A Kid For Two Farthings (based on the 1955 film of the Wolf Mankowitz modern classic story); The Last Touring Love Show; and Emma (based on the life of Emma Hamilton).

+Awards

+His awards include the UNICEF Danny Kaye Award at the International Song Contest for his song Make Your Own Rainbow, with lyrics by Norman Newell, and first prize in the Paris International Film Festival for his score for the 1980 film The Godsend.
+He was nominated for a Golden Globe award for the television production Death of a Centrefold (1981).

+Personal life

+Webb married the actress Margot Ley in September 1968.
+He had partially written a musical, Beloved Emma, when he was taken ill with a brain tumour.
+He died in December 2002 in Fulham at the age of 68, survived by his wife and daughter.